marjoleinF/curtail/README.md

 #> 0.702 0.298
 ```

 If the 'at-risk' class would have been more prevalent, then lowering both gamma values would have more strongly affected specificity.
-Note that `gamma1` specifies the threshold for incorrect 'at-risk' decisions, whereas `gamma0` specifies the threshold for incorrect 'not-at-risk' decisions.
+Note that `gamma1` specifies the threshold for correct 'at-risk' decisions, whereas `gamma0` specifies the threshold for correct 'not-at-risk' decisions.
 Thus, if we want to increase sensitivity, we should increase `gamma0`:

 ``` r
 tmp4 <- stochCurtail(itemscores[1:500, ], dataset.test = itemscores[501:1000,],